sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 ```
 You should see your username.

-If you are not logged in to OpenShift properly, use the folling:
+If you are not logged in to OpenShift properly, use the following:

 ```
 oc login -u YOUR_USERNAME